xdata-skylark/libskylark/python-skylark/doc/source/introduction.rst

 In the future, we also plan to support a streaming interface for out-of-core sketching and matrix computations.

+Note that some of the features mentioned above are under active development and/or currently being benchmarked for performance improvements, and as such some of the features in the current stack should be considered experimental.

 License and Copyright
 ----------------------

 Copyright IBM Corporation, 2012-2014 ::

 This program and the accompanying materials are made available under the terms of the Apache License, Version 2.0 which is available at `<http://www.apache.org/licenses/LICENSE-2.0>`_